 Never attempt to perform any service or repair operations on your vehicle without the required professional technical training.
-If you are not familiar with the regulations to be observed, have the necessary work on your vehicle carried out only by a MINI dealer or a workshop that has specially trained personnel working in accordance with the specifications of the MINI manufacturer.
+If you do not know how to follow the specified instructions, then have the work carried out by your MINI dealer.
 If this work is not carried out properly, there is a danger of subsequent damage and related safety hazards.